Expected number of faces in a random embedding of any graph is at most linear: Random embeddings

+Switching the order of summation, and then taking the maximum element in the sum, gives the following:

-Therefore we analyse each step of the random process separately: suppose we have chosen an edge $e = ij$ to process.
-Let us first suppose that $i \neq j$.
+Therefore we may analyse each step of the random process separately, over any fixed possible sequence of partial rotations $(R_1, R_2, \dots, R_{|E|})$.
+Suppose that we are at the start of step $k$ of the random process, and we have the partial rotation $R_k$.
+Further suppose that $R_k$ has no bad partial faces, and that we have chosen an edge $e = ij$ to process using Option A. Let us first suppose that $i \neq j$.
 Recall that $D_i$ and $D_j$ are the number of unlabelled darts at vertices $i$ and $j$ at this step, respectively.
 So, there are $D_i D_j$ choices of places to place the edge across two darts at these vertices.
-However in the greedy version of Process A we chose an edge to process with only $2 \mu_{ij}$ partial faces that could be closed.
+However in the greedy version of Process A we choose an edge to process with only $2 \mu_{ij}$ partial faces that could be closed.
 Each partial face is closed by only one choice out of the $D_i D_j$ total placements of the edge, hence the probability that we close a face is $\frac{1}{D_i D_j}$.
-At most two faces may even be closed by the same choice of edge placement, but in any case we have $\E[X_e] \leq \frac{2 \mu_{ij}}{D_i D_j}$.
+By Lemma \ref{lem:closingfaces} at most two faces may be closed by the same choice of edge placement, but in any case we have $\E[X(R_{k})] \leq \frac{2 \mu_{ij}}{D_i D_j}$.
 Note that $\mu_{ij} \leq \min(D_i, D_j)$.
+Write $D_i = D_i(R_{k}), D_j = D_j(R_{k})$ for the values of $D_i,D_j$ at this step.
+Then at the next step we have $D_i(R_{k+1}) = D_i(R_k) - 1, D_j(R_{k+1}) = D_j(R_k) - 1$.